 - Look in the database logs for messages related to locks, deadlocks, or blocked queries.
 The correct location depends on which database management system you are working with.

 - Investigate the issue looking for the cause of it.
 For possible causes, please view our article about blocking queries.

 Recommended action :

 Examine all currently running queries, especially ones that appear to have remained active for unexpected lengths.

 Investigate the cause of the top-level query blocking – we recommend reading our article about blocking queries.

-Investigate the code of the query, and if necessary terminate.
+Investigate the code of the blocking query, and if necessary, terminate it.

-Once the issue there is resolved, this alert should have been resolved automatically.
+Once the issue is resolved, alerts about this kind of event should decrease.